You should already have your teams registered from the Core Skills assignment. Get a new repository for the final project using the link below:

-- Make sure the final version of your documentation is in PDF format and also in the root of your repo.
+- Put the final version of your documentation in PDF format in the root of your repo.

 When you come to demo, please bring your device and all parts needed to turn it in.
 You SHOULD NOT wipe the device, but YOU MUST do the following:

 - Android devices: Ensure there are no passwords on the device at all.